AEmotionStudio/ComfyUI-ChristmasTheme/README.md

 -   Website: [aemotionstudio.org](https://aemotionstudio.org/)

 ## ☕ Support
-If you find this project useful and wish to support its development, consider:
+If you find this project useful, here are some ways to show your support:

+- ⭐ **Star this repo** — It helps others discover the project!
+- 📢 **Share it** — Tell your friends, post on social media, or write about it
+- 🐛 **Report bugs** — Found an issue?
+Let us know!
+- 💡 **Suggest features** — Ideas are always welcome

+If you'd like to support development financially:

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/aemotionstudio)